Baijnath Temple Complex: Location & Architecture

 Baijnath Temple complex is located in the eastern part of the Baijnath town at 29.92°N 79.625°E, on the left bank of Gomati river.
 It is located in the Bageshwar district at a distance of 22 km from Bageshwar and 16 km from Kausani.
 The temple is approached from the riverside by a flight of steps made of stones constructed by the orders of a Katyuri queen.

 The main shrine in the complex is dedicated to Vaidyanath Shiva in the form of a lingam.
 The depiction of Parvati, made of grey chloride schist, is a marvel of art.
 Another sculptural element of note is a life-size image of Kal Bhairava in vilasasana seated outside the Vaidyanath Temple.

 History

 When the Katyuri kings shifted their capital from Joshimath to Kartikeyapura, a large number of followers of estoric shaiva sects like the Lakulisha, Nath (Kanphata), Jangam, Vairagi, Sanyasi also followed them.
 In order to rehabilitate them, The katyuris built a large complex of temples dedicated to Vaidyanath Shiva, the name later got corrupted to Baijnath.

-Several inscriptions dating back to AD 1202 have been found in the Temple complex.
+Several inscriptions dating back to 1202 CE have been found in the Temple complex.
 The temples were restored and rebuilt during the reign of king Gyan Chand.
-The temple complex was plundered by the Rohillas in AD 1743-1744 which led to the destruction of the Shikhar of the main shrine.
+The temple complex was plundered by the Rohillas in 1743-1744 CE which led to the destruction of the Shikhar of the main shrine.